Matt Charvat is in his 16th season as an athletic trainer at Maryland and his third as the athletic trainer for the men's basketball team.

 Charvat has also served as an assistant athletic trainer for the Maryland football team since arriving in College Park.
 In his first five seasons working with the football team, the Terps compiled a record of 41-20 and captured the 2001 ACC title.

 Charvat arrived at Maryland after three years at Morehead State.
 As an assistant athletic trainer, Charvat worked directly with the football, women's soccer, women's basketball, softball and baseball teams.
 His responsibilities included the development of rehabilitation programs for injuries such as ACL and PCL reconstructions and shoulder arthroscopies.

-Charvat is a certified member of the National Athletic Trainers Association and is currently completing the National Academy of Sports Medicine (NASM) Corrective Exercise Specialist and KneisoTaping certifications.
+Charvat is a certified member of the National Athletic Trainers Association.

-Charvat enjoys spending his free time helping the Madieu Williams Foundation, and has traveled multiple times to Africa in support of the foundation performing medical and educational missions.
+Charvat enjoys spending his free time volunteering with the Madieu Williams Foundation and has traveled multiple times to Africa in support of the foundation performing medical and educational missions.

 A native of Hinckley, Ohio, Charvat earned his bachelor's degree in sports medicine from Baldwin-Wallace College in 1996.
 He earned his master's degree in exercise science in 1998 from Morehead State.

 Charvat currently resides in Laurel, MD with his wife Patti.